urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 37. A Beautiful Bird
-> **Target Words**: `basis, biology, cage, colleague, colony, debate, depart, depress, factual, fascinate, mission, nevertheless, occupation, overseas, persuade, route, ruins, scholar, significant, volcano`
+> `basis, biology, cage, colleague, colony, debate, depart, depress, factual, fascinate, mission, nevertheless, occupation, overseas, persuade, route, ruins, scholar, significant, volcano`

 Dr. Norton’s occupation was a scholar of biology.
 He learned about all animals on a daily basis.
 One day he met a sailor from a colony overseas.
 The man told Dr. Norton about a talking bird!
 The bird fascinated Dr. Norton, so he told his colleagues about it.
 They debated with him: no one thought a bird could talk.
 He tried to persuade them, but they laughed at him.
 Nevertheless, Dr. Norton believed the bird was real.
 His new mission was to find it.
 He wanted factual proof.